-- 1. To elect two (2) directors for a three-year term to expire at the 2019 annual meeting of stockholders; - 2.
-To consider and vote upon the ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016; - 3.
-To consider and vote upon the approval of the amendment and restatement of our 2013 Equity Incentive Award Plan; and - 4.
+- 1. To elect two directors for a three-year term to expire at the 2026 annual meeting of stockholders; - 2.
+To consider and vote upon the ratification of the selection of BDO USA, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
+To consider and vote upon, on an advisory basis, the compensation of our named executive officers as disclosed in this proxy statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission; - 4.
+To consider and vote upon the approval of an amendment to our Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 50,000,000 to 100,000,000; - 5.
+To grant the board authority to effect a reverse stock split of our outstanding common stock by amending our Amended and Restated Certificate of Incorporation within one year and within a range of not less than one-for-two and not more than one-for-twenty, if the board deems it within the company's best interests; - 6.
+To consider and vote upon the approval of the amendment and restatement of our 2013 Equity Incentive Award Plan; - 7.
 To transact such other business as may be properly brought before the meeting or any adjournment or postponement thereof.